 - Ensure the paint is completely dry before applying Lacquer.
 Stir Chalk Paint™ Lacquer thoroughly before use.

 - Apply Lacquer using a Flat Brush or roller.
 When applying Lacquer, work methodically to make sure the whole surface is covered.
 Any gaps in the finish will compromise the protection of the whole table.

-- Allow to dry fully and then apply a second coat, using the same methodical approach.
+- Allow to dry for 1-2 hours and then apply a second coat, using the same methodical approach.

 - Once dry, the table will be ready to use but the Lacquer needs two weeks to harden to maximum strength, so be gentle with it at first.

 With this tutorial, you’re ready to paint and varnish your kitchen table for a finish that will last and last.
 The whole technique can be done with minimal effort and in very little time.
 To extend the life of your revamped table, wipe away spills and clean marks with soapy water, but avoid harsh chemicals.
 If you do notice the varnish begin to wear over time, simply reapply.
 And when you’re ready for a makeover, you can always paint over it again with Chalk Paint™!